Spellcross

-Spellcross: The Last Battle (Spellcross: Poslední bitva in Czech; Spellcross: Ostatnia bitwa in Polish) is a turn-based strategy game for IBM PC compatibles, developed by the Slovak company Cauldron HQ and published by Sales Curve Interactive in 1997/1998.
+Spellcross: The Last Battle (Spellcross: Poslední bitva in Czech; Spellcross: Ostatnia bitwa in Polish) is a turn-based strategy game for MS-DOS developed by the Slovak company Cauldron HQ and published by Sales Curve Interactive in 1997/1998.
 In Spellcross, a contemporary Earth military fights for survival against an extradimensional invasion of orcs, undead, harpies and other fantasy creatures.

 Gameplay

 The single-player game is split into tactical battles and a strategic planning mode.

 Strategic phase

 In the strategic phase the player oversees a military campaign of the human forces, represented by conquering sectors on a map from the forces of darkness.
 One sector is the site of a final battle; when it's taken, the player progresses to the next campaign.
 Sectors provide limited amounts of resource points, which the player allocates between performing research, and acquiring, upgrading, and replacing the losses of military units.
 Reviewer Niko Nirvi observed in his article for Pelit that Spellcross was distinguished from its contemporaries by how the enemy would launch its own attempts to conquer ground - a feature, he went on to write, with strategic depth to it, as a player could find themselves hit while vulnerable instead of being allowed to get their ducks in a row.
 He remarked on Spellcross resemblance to the XCOM series for having a research mechanic about studying the enemy in order to gain new equipment and plot information.

 In what Nirvi noted to be a system similar to Panzer General, the player's core units persist from mission to mission, retaining their experience and equipment.
 They lose experience when their dead are replaced, though this can be mitigated by paying for more expensive reinforcements.